McKee Photography Grant

-Only returning students are eligible to apply, and the recipient of the grant is expected to prepare an exhibit of the summer’s work in the Visual Arts Center and give a public presentation about the project, upon return to campus in the fall—as well as turn in a paragraph about the project and web-ready photographs for the Visual Arts department website.
+Only returning students are eligible to apply.
+The grant recipients must prepare an exhibit of the summer’s work in the Edwards Center for Art and Dance and give a public presentation about the project in the fall—as well as turn in a paragraph about the project and web-ready photographs for the Visual Arts department website.

 A committee comprising the current photography faculty and the Visual Arts Department Chair will review the applications.
 Selection criteria for an award include the proposal’s effective articulation of central questions driving the project, a full consideration of the specific ways the student intends to explore these questions, and the feasibility of completing the proposed project during the summer.
 Applications should indicate technical proficiency in relevant photographic technologies, and the proposal should indicate how access to any necessary resources or facilities might be obtained.
 Proposals should be as detailed and specific as possible and emphasize an exploration of stated themes.

-a current “Bearings” printout of the student’s Bowdoin transcript
+- PDF copy of the student’s Bowdoin transcript (via Polaris)

-a letter of recommendation from a faculty member outside the Art Department
+- Recommendation from a faculty member outside the Visual Arts Department

-a letter from a faculty member stating a willingness to oversee the project during the summer
+- Faculty advisor: note from faculty member stating a willingness to oversee the project during the summer